 You should check out the Indie sewing pattern designers for inspiration, these are just some of them;

-Check out our comprehensive list of Independent Dressmaking Pattern Designers here.
+Check out our comprehensive list of Independent Dressmaking Pattern Designers here for other indie designer websites to look at for inspiration and advice.

 How do I go about designing my pattern cover artwork?
 Any essentials that must be included?